dmmaus/mezzacotta-generator/README.md

 * `dog` - A noun with a regular plural (`dogs`).
 The plural does not need to be specified.
 * `fox|foxes`, `mouse|mice`, `fish|fish` - Nouns with an irregular plural.
+* `|butter` - Noun with no plural form (a mass noun).
+This syntax ignores all inflections and always returns the word as given.
 * `smart` - An adjective with regular comparative and superlative forms.
 * `big|bigger|biggest`, `bad|worse|worst`, `orange|more_orange|most_orange` - Adjectives with irregular comparative and superlative forms.
 * `walk` - A regular verb with fully regular endings.